Sep 30 — Nov 18 Mondays 7-9 PM

-Visual Anthropology and the City (Online)
+Visual Anthropology and the City (Autumn)

 This course looks at documentaries on the city starting from the city symphonies of the 1920s to the video diaries of Jonas Mekas in New York and James Benning’s style of ‘Slow Cinema’ in Los Angeles.